-An alternative session can be done by running the ‘feelgood’ session, and bypassing the first phase, and doing only the second phase, which will apply the signals only to the frontal lobes.
+An alternative session can be done by running the ‘feelgood’ session, and bypassing the first phase, and doing only the second phase, which applies the signals only to the frontal lobes.

 A number of people who have used this method of mood improvement have said that it ‘cut off’ their negativity.
-Something would happen that would trigger of anger, fear or sadness and they would begin to feel the first intimations of those feelings, but after a very brief time, they found that these same feelings would move in a positive way, as though they had effortlessly gotten hold of themselves in just a second or two.
+Something would happen that would trigger of anger, fear or sadness, and they would begin to feel the first intimations of those feelings, but after a very brief time, they found that these same feelings would give way to a positive response, as though they had effortlessly gotten hold of themselves in just a second or two.

 The feelgood session can create an enhancement in mood unlike anything to be had from pills, meditation, or even a new pair of shoes.

 This Shakti session is not intended for people with psychiatric disorders.
-If you have one, you should read THIS page before you order.
-If you have a diagnosis from a physician, and are being treated using psychiatric medications, then your mood issues are more serious than the Shakti ‘feelgood’ session is intended to address.
-Consult your psychiatrist or doctor before you order the 8-Coil Shakti.
+If you have one, you should read this page before you order, and talk to your psychiatrist or doctor before you order the 8-Coil Shakti.

-Shakti does not diagnose, treat, mitigate or prevent medical or psychiatric disorders.
+Shakti does not diagnose, treat, or prevent medical or psychiatric disorders.

 The Shakti feelgood session isn’t one to induce altered states, especially the intense kind.
 It’s more to help you enjoy the things you do in your normal states of consciousness.
-To get out of your head and into the world that surrounds you.
+To get out of your head and into the world and the people that surround you.

-It uses two signals, not just one, and the combination of the two allows positive thoughts and emotions to come out.
+It uses two signals, not just one.
+One signal, derived from the amygdala, supports emotions, and the other, from the hippocampus, supports thoughts (“cognition”).
+The combination of the two allows both positive thoughts and emotions to come out.